How Often Should You See Your Personal Trainer?

 Before I start this section, I’d like to start with a piece of advice.
 Give yourself plenty of time to train before an upcoming event such as a wedding.
 It’s so common to hear people say they have a few weeks left before they are going to a wedding and decided to hire a PT to help them out.

-This puts a ton of pressure on both the trainer and the client, so please remember to give yourself as much time as possible to train for events.
+This puts a ton of pressure on both the trainer and client, so please remember to give yourself as much time as possible to train for events.

 You’ll also want to know exactly how many weeks you have so your trainer can decide how many sessions you’ll need each week in order to accomplish your goals.